Moeraki: Railway

 The restricted access together with the establishment of better facilities at Oamaru lead to trade though Moeraki collapsing also overnight as shipments of stone and grain transferred northwards to its more accessible rival.

 Eventually in 1886 the Moeraki Harbour Board was formally abolished.
 Thus Moeraki lost the opportunity to become the service centre of North Otago.

 Despite the failure to establish a direct railway service the village's scenery and sheltered outlook lead to it by the 1890s becoming a favourite destination for picnic parties from Oamaru which travelled by rail to Hillgrove from where they travelled by road to Moeraki.
 While the area's sheltered bays were popular with swimmers they were also a favourite haunt of sharks.
 Following one fatal shark attack and the rescue by three men of a woman whose dinghy had overturned it was decided to build some seawater baths.
 The government gave approval for funds left by the now defunct Harbour Board to be used to pay for the facility.
 The baths were constructed between the wharf and railway by enclosing a shallow part of the bay and opened on 28 December 1888.
 A crowd of 3,000 attended the opening.
-However over time their popularity declined which lead to the abandonment of the facility after its walls were breached by waves in 1912./> Local children continued to used remaining parts of the facility up until the 1930s.
+However over time their popularity declined which lead to the abandonment of the facility after its walls were breached by waves in 1912./> Local children continued to use remaining parts of the facility up until the 1930s.

-As inter-marriage took place, the Maori women moved to join their Pakeha husbands in Onekakara which by now was being called Moeraki.
-Around the turn of the century, more Maori families began to move into Moeraki from the two kaiks.
+As inter-marriage took place, the Māori women moved to join their Pākehā husbands in Onekakara which by now was being called Moeraki.
+Around the turn of the century, more Māori families began to move into Moeraki from the two kaiks.
 The original marae followed from Kaika to its hill-top site some time in the 1920s and 30s.